 Sleep Tight: A Complete Guide to the Impact, Identification, and Treatment of Bed Bugs

-In their bid survive, bed bugs wait until humans and animals are sleeping, then come out to suckle their blood.
+In their bid to survive, bed bugs wait until humans and animals are sleeping, then come out to suckle their blood.
 Like mosquitoes, these pests use an elongated proboscis to pierce the skin and gather their blood meal.
 They need to feed weekly to grow through the stages of life and lay eggs.

 Since they have low mobility, these critters lie in wait where people and pets spend the most time resting.
 This means they may be lurking within the folds of fabric on mattresses, couches, and other pieces of furniture throughout the house.
 Worse yet, they are far too easy to bring home accidentally and twice as hard to eliminate.